🌙

 Bryan Johnson

-In my research, I have come across one person who epitomizes the state of biohacking better than anyone else: Bryan Johnson.
-He's a now-famous tech mogul who sold Venmo's parent company, Braintree, to PayPal in 2013, making hundreds of millions of dollars as a result.
-Now, he is leading a biohacking movement, which can best be described through its slogan, "Don't Die."
+In my research, I have come across one person who shares many useful tips about biohacking: Bryan Johnson.
+He's a now-famous tech mogul who sold Venmo's parent company, Braintree, to PayPal in 2013, making hundreds of millions of dollars.
+Now, he is leading a popular biohacking movement with the goal of achieving peak health.
+Johnson's Blueprint Protocol involves a strict bedtime, diet, exercise and supplement routine, making it not for most, but you can still take in aspects of it to form your own protocol.

 Nick Szabo and extropy